terracotaPie/EventMaster/Phase4/IndividualReports.md

     * [issue 6](https://github.com/csc301-fall2014/Proj-Evening-Team12-repo/issues/6)
     * [issue 3](https://github.com/csc301-fall2014/Proj-Evening-Team12-repo/issues/3)
 * My main contribution is coding calendar logic - features like filtering, putting subscriptions to calendar managing sidebar buttons and so on.
+* Some cools things I found new for me:
+    * forking github model that was proposed by inve1
+    * Some style aspects of cadz7 code - specifically his resource/server/factory setup for backend communication

 * I think that me and cadz7 are most experienced front-end developers on the team.
 We made sure everyone on the team is familliar with the tools.
 And provided support for people who had troubles setting up development environment on their computers.
 I and Rick finalized on frameworks and tools we were going to use in phase 1 planning.
 I also can say that I was very communicative - i was available on slack almost all the time and didn't hesitate to meet up in person if anyone is having problems with the code.
 * bad sides/mistakes: I was a bit impatient sometimes - and pushed code with some small bugs that are fixed with 1-2 lines of code.